voelkerb/powermeter/README.md

 * [Version 1.0](/Schematic/Version_1) features an ESP8266 microcontroller and a 10A solid state relay.
     * Benefits:
         * The parts are cheaper (parts around 30€).
-        * It comes with a USB interface for upload the firmware or streaming data
+        * It comes with a USB interface for uploading the firmware or streaming data
     * Drawbacks:
         * The 10A relay can only toggle connected appliances with a maximum power consumption of 2300 Watt.
 * [Version 2.0](/Schematic/Version_2) features an ESP32 microcontroller and a 16A bistable relay.